1. Resources and Technology

 Before Class

-Anticipate HOT moments.
-Although these preparatory actions cannot ensure or guarantee a HOT moment will not arise, they can help create an environment in which it is easier to move forward.
+Before entering the classroom, whenever possible, instructors should anticipate HOT moments.
+Although these preparatory actions may not prevent a HOT moment from arising, they can help create an environment in which it is easier to move forward.
 Some possible strategies for addressing HOT moments before a course or class meeting include:

 Establish class norms, discussion guidelines, and/or content warnings: Is it clear to your students what the expectations are for classroom etiquette, engagement, and interaction?